BonJovi1/Philosophy/README.md

 Score: 26/30

 2. Hume on Personal Identity
-- the no-self theory - whether 'I' really exist or not.
-Is the permanent self really a fiction?
+- The no-self theory - whether 'I' really exist or not.
+- Is the permanent self really a fiction?
-- numeric and specific identities
+- Distinguishing between numeric and specific identities

 Score: 36/40